JBRali/SET08103/labs/lab02/README.md

 #### Updating Our System

 First we need to stop our current MongoDB server.
-In IntelliJ you should be able to see this in the Docker panel under **Containers**.
+In IntelliJ you should be able to see this in the Docker panel (later versions of IntelliJ show docker on the services tab rather than a docker tab) under **Containers**.
 To stop it, select the container and **click** the **red stop button** on the left:

 ![IntelliJ Docker Container List](img/intellij-stop-container.png)